 What is a Book Walk?

-A book walk is like a gallery walk, but for books!
 It works best with picture books or books with lots of graphics, like a graphic novel.
-During a book walk, students will move around the room and look at each page of the book.
+During this book walk, imagine your students wandering around the room and soaking in every page of the book.

 Here are a few books I suggest using for book walks: